-Knowing how to lower your medical expenses is especially important now, as cases of the new coronavirus disease COVID-19 are on the rise.
+Knowing how to lower your medical expenses is especially important now, as cases of COVID-19 are still prevalent.
 Whether your insurance won't cover a procedure or it's just too pricey for you, working out a lower cost is possible.
 And it's not just for doctor and hospital bills, either — with the right approach, you can negotiate dental procedure costs and lab fees, as well.

 Read on to learn how to negotiate medical bills with health care providers and insurance companies, get better out-of-pocket prices, and have a smoother negotiating experience.